 Is olive oil low FODMAP?

-According to Monash University, olive oil is low in FODMAP in a single serve of 1 tablespoon.
+According to Monash University, olive oil is low in FODMAP in a single serving of 1 tablespoon.

 The Monash University tested, permitted, and given the green light on these varieties of olive oil: